Skip to content

 $ dbc install "mysql=0.1.0"

-The syntax for specifiying a version may be familiar to you if you've used other package managers.
+The syntax for specifying a version may be familiar to you if you've used other package managers.

 Note